 Taking classes, doing research, and teaching are just two of the many ways you can create and build a community in the physics department as a major.
 Other opportunities include getting involved in the Society of Physics Students (SPS), our award-winning local chapter of the national society that links all physics majors in the country.
 Read our Undergraduate FAQs for more information on SPS.

 We also have a variety of outreach activities going on in research groups and through the equity, inclusion, and diversity group in the department.
 Find out more about our outreach efforts in the physics department.

 Don’t forget to visit the Physics Clinic!
 Get help on your homework, help others, or just hang out.
 The Physics Clinic is your one-stop shop for all things physics.
 Stop by today!

 For more thoughts on why Physics may be the right choice for you, check out our Frequently Asked Questions page.

 Undergraduate Programs in Physics

 The Bachelor of Arts Degree in physics is an excellent option for any student.
 This major teaches skills in logic and quantitative reasoning that complement future jobs in law, journalism, medicine, finance, teaching, and computational science.
 In these fields as well as in science a liberal education incorporating serious study of physics is a strong asset.
 The B.A. in physics can easily be taken as a second major with other majors in any college.
 See an example trajectory of courses for the B.A. in physics major.

-A Minor in physics is an excellent way of satisfying your curiosity about science while you major in another field.
+A minor in physics is an excellent way of satisfying your curiosity about science while you major in another field.
 It is a particular asset for students competing for admission to professional schools such as law or medicine, or for students contemplating careers that require some technical background, including teaching, technical writing, information science, management in technology-oriented companies, and journalism.
 See an example trajectory of courses for the Physics minor.